 To demonstrate the underlying principle, let us consider a one-dimensional example.
 We assume that $u^{\delta}\to u$ as $\delta \to 0$ in a space of regularity $-1/2-$.
 The product rule gives the identity,

-where we write $\partial_x^{-1}$ as a shorthand for integration in $x$, with the (arbitrary) normalization that the primitive is mean-free.
-While the product on the left hand side, between an object converging in $-1/2-$ and an object converging in $1/2-$ looks ill-posed, the right hand side is in fact classically well-posed; the first term is the second derivative of a product between objects in $1/2-$ and $3/2-$, while the second is the derivative of a product between an object in $-1/2-$ and one in $3/2-$.
-Hence the anticipated logarithmic divergence of the left hand side is removed by expanding as on the right hand side.
+where we write $\partial_x^{-1}$ as a shorthand for integration in $x$, with the (arbitrary) normalisation that the primitive is mean-free.
+While the product on the left-hand side, between an object converging in $-1/2-$ and an object converging in $1/2-$ looks ill-posed, the right-hand side is in fact classically well-posed; the first term is the second derivative of a product between objects in $1/2-$ and $3/2-$, while the second is the derivative of a product between an object in $-1/2-$ and one in $3/2-$.
+Hence the anticipated logarithmic divergence of the left hand side is removed by expanding as on the right-hand side.
 This basic observation extends to our higher-dimensional case through the symmetry of the Green's function for Poisson's equation.
 We see that the symmetry alleviates divergences by one order.
 Linear divergences of $\delta^{-1}$ are improved to logarithmic, and logarithmic divergences are improved to well-posedness.
-The heterogeneity $\srdet$ makes these improvements visible, as when $\srdet$ is constant the same symmetries lead to perfect cancellations removing the need for renormalising counterterms all together.
+The heterogeneity $\het$ makes these improvements visible, as when $\het$ is constant the same symmetries lead to perfect cancellations removing the need for renormalising counterterms all together.
 Similar observations have also been made in the context of the KPZ equation,~\cite[Lem.~9.5]{gubinelli_perkowski_17}.